Curaçao, the Covid-19-Free Caribbean Vacation Destination

 How Curaçao became one of the few places on earth with no Corona Virus.

 *Disclaimer: We don’t receive any endorsements from any articles we wrote or the recommendations we mention.
-Free Walking Tours Curaçao prides itself on giving an honest opinion from a local’s perspective, and we always try to imagine putting ourselves in your shoes. *Update: Since the original post - there are now 31 active cases of Covid on the island.
-We have updated this article to reflect new requirements to entering the island, but due to the fluid nature of the situation, we suggest looking at the Curacao Government website or feel free to email us in case you have some questions.
+Free Walking Tours Curaçao prides itself on giving an honest opinion from a local’s perspective, and we always try to imagine putting ourselves in your shoes. *Update: Since the original post - there are a number of Covid cases which we don't track on this article.
+We have updated this article to reflect new requirements for entering the island, but due to the fluid nature of the situation, we suggest looking at the Curacao Government website or feel free to email us in case you have some questions.

 On March 13th, 2020 our biggest fear finally hit home.